stbunda/SAMOS/README.md

 # SAMOS
-Surrogate Assisted Multi Objective Search
+This repository contains the implementation of the Surrogate Assisted Multi Objective Search